SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon skies
+In silicon halls, where data reigns
-A future forged, where humans sigh
+A future dawns, where AI sustains
-Algorithms reign, with logic cold
+Minds entwined, in cyber space
- Hearts beating slow, as souls grow old
+Human hearts, in digital pace

-In neon dreams, we're lost and gray
+In echoes of a bygone age
-Our lives a code, in AI's sway
+A whisper haunts, a turning page
-The world a mesh, of circuitry deep
+The rise of machines, so grand
-Where love and art, in silence creep
+A world anew, at their command

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025